miroslavpejic85/mirotalk-docs/docs/license/licensing-options.md

 ## AGPLv3 License

 MiroTalk is free and open source, subject to the conditions of the `AGPLv3` (GNU Affero General Public License v3.0).
-This license allows modification and forking of the software, with the requirement that `any modifications must also be made freely available to the public`.
+This license allows modification and forking of the software, with the requirement that `any modifications must also be made freely available to the public` and any `changes` to the original software must be `documented clearly`.

 ---